Aircraft

 NASA Boeing 777 long-range research aircraft.

 Operated by NASA Langley Research Center (LaRC).
-Very large payload capacity (75,000 lbs) and long endurance (18 hours), suitable for global-scale remote sensing missions.
+Very large payload capacity (75,000 lbs) and long endurance (18 hours).

 __init__()[source]